Yankees back to feast or famine offensive ways, get totally shut down by lowly Athletics

 New York managed just one more hit off the Oakland bullpen, with A.J.
 Puk getting three outs for his fourth save.

-The strong pitching kept Yankees slugger Aaron Judge stuck on 49 homers as he tries to become the 10th player in big league history with multiple seasons with at least 50 home runs.
+The strong pitching kept Judge stuck on 49 homers as he tries to become the 10th player in big league history with multiple seasons with at least 50 home runs.
 Judge went 0 for 4 with three strikeouts.

+"You have to tip your cap sometimes," Judge said.
+"They had some good pitchers over there who made pitches when they had to and kept us off balance the last couple of days."

 The A's jumped on Clarke Schmidt (5-3) early in his second start of the season.
 Stephen Vogt, who hit a tying two-run homer in the 10th on Saturday, followed it up with an RBI double in the first and scored on Dermis Garcia's single.